 Our doctors at Piedmont Eye Center care about you and the health of your unique eyes.
 You can feel confident and cared for when you walk into our office.
 Take a moment to meet our doctors and review their experience and expertise.

-Dr. Ganser is Lynchburg’s only pediatric ophthalmologist and she also specializes in neuro-ophthalmology.
+Gail Ganser, MD is Lynchburg’s only pediatric ophthalmologist.
 She completed her extensive training at Bascom Palmer Eye Institute and received further specialty training in pediatric ophthalmology at the University of Iowa Hospitals and Clinics.
-In addition to pediatric and neuro-ophthalmology, she also provides Botox® cosmetic treatment to patients.
+In addition to pediatric and general ophthalmology, she also provides Botox® cosmetic treatment to patients.
 Dr. Ganser is board certified with the American Board of Ophthalmology.

 Saxton Moss, MD specializes in advanced laser cataract surgery using the latest techniques available.
 He also provides medical and surgical management for a variety of eye diseases and performs routine eye exams.
 Dr. Moss received his medical education at the University of South Florida College of Medicine in Tampa and went on to fulfill an internship at Carilion Health System in Roanoke.
 Dr. Moss completed his ophthalmology training at Emory University in Atlanta, GA., and is certified by the American Board of Ophthalmology and is the twin brother of Gene T. Moss Jr., MD.